NachoMemes/NachoMemes/README.md

 ## Overview

-This is a Discord bot to create memes with custom text on top of pre-loaded image templates.
-Use this to mess with your friends, or respond quickly without ever leaving the chat.
+This is a [Discord](https://discordapp.com) bot to create memes with custom text on top of pre-loaded image templates.
+Use this to mess with your friends and meme quickly without ever leaving the chat.

 Need help getting started?
 Try `/helpmeme`: